Abbi Merriss: Career

 Merriss opened Bluebeard, a gastropub serving New American cuisine, in 2012 with then-husband John Adams and partners Tom and Edward Battista.
-The restaurant is located in the Holy Rosary section of the Fletcher Place historic district in a renovated warehouse built in 1924.
+The restaurant is in the Fletcher Place historic district in a renovated warehouse built in 1924.
 It was named after Bluebeard, the 12th of Kurt Vonnegut's novels.
 Vonnegut was a native of Indianapolis.
 The restaurant's menu changes daily.
 The bar area has a "writerly esthetic," according to the Washington Post; Food Republic likened the dining room to a library.
 The restaurant's courtyard patio has been called the best in the city.

 Merriss and the Battistas in 2019 planned a second restaurant, Kan-Kan Cinema and Brasserie, in Indianapolis's Windsor Park neighborhood, eventually announcing a 23 March 2020 opening date.
 The restaurant delayed its start due to the 2020 coronavirus pandemic.

 Merriss is recognized for her interest in and expertise at mentoring young chefs.

 Reception

 The Indianapolis Star called her a "major Indianapolis chef" when naming Kan-Kan as one of 2020's most exciting restaurant openings.
 Indianapolis Monthly said of her, "Perhaps more than anyone other than Milktooth and Beholder chef Jonathan Brooks, she’s responsible for Indy’s heightened profile among foodies in recent years" and previously, "There may be no one better in town than chef Abbi Merriss at delivering the classics while offering up seasonal surprises that are as daring as they are comforting."
 Food & Wine said she and Brooks were key to "one of the most exciting American food scenes."
 Condé Nast Traveler said that she and Holder "have redefined what it means to cook in the Corn Belt."

 The New York Times called out dinner at Bluebeard in its travel feature "36 Hours in Indianapolis" and Thrillist recommended Bluebeard "if you have just one meal" in Indianapolis.
 New York called the restaurant "esteemed."
 In 2016 Business Insider named it the best restaurant in Indiana.
 Garden and Gun called her menu at Bluebeard a "love letter to brasserie comfort food".